querqy/querqy-docs/docs/source/smui/config.rst

 Solr Collections to maintain Search Management rules for
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There must exist a minimum of 1 Solr Collection (or
+There must exist a minimum of one Deployment Channel (or
 querqy/\ ``rules.txt`` deployment target), that Search Management rules
 are maintained for.
 This must be created before the application can be
 used.
 Example ``curl`` (relative to ``localhost:9000``):